amira630/amira630/README.md

 <hr>

 <pre>
-📚 I am a student in my senior year in Cairo University - Faculty of Electronics and Electrical Communcations Engineering 📝 I have a strong interest in Digital Electronics Design (FPGA, ASIC and system-level modelling) and Digital Verification.
+📚 I am a fresh graduate from Cairo University - Faculty of Electronics and Electrical Communcations Engineering 📝 I have a strong interest in Digital Electronics Design (FPGA, ASIC and system-level modelling) and Digital Verification.
 🌟 Main languages: SystemVerilog, Verilog, C, C++, Python and MATLAB.
 🤔 I’m currently available for: <b>An Intern</b> or a new <b>job opportunity</b>.